imgly/pesdk-ios-examples/README.md

 Make sure you have a commercial license before releasing your app.
 A commercial license is required for any app or service that has any form of monetization: This includes free apps with in-app purchases or ad supported applications.
 Please contact us if you want to purchase the commercial license.

-## Support
+## Support and License

-Please use our [Service Desk](http://support.photoeditorsdk.com/) if you have any questions or would like to submit bug reports.
+Use our [service desk](http://support.photoeditorsdk.com) for bug reports or support requests.
+To request a commercial license, please use the [license request form](https://www.photoeditorsdk.com/pricing) on our website.